alegio98/auto_insurance_fall/README.md

 The goal of this Machine Learning project is to build a predictive model to help identify customers with a higher insurance risk.

-- If a customer has filed at least one insurance claim (TARGET_FLAG = 1)
+- If a customer has submitted at least one insurance claim (TARGET_FLAG = 1)
-- If a customer has never filed an insurance claim (TARGET_FLAG = 0)
+- If a customer has never submitted an insurance claim (TARGET_FLAG = 0)

 The project is divided into the following steps: